 Making Disciples.
 Changing Our Community.

-This concise statement expresses the vision and primary goal of Elmira Christian Center in all of our endeavors as believers redeemed by the blood our Lord and Savior, Jesus Christ.
-It is our desire that we grow in our passion and commitment as disciples of Jesus Christ who, in turn, share the gospel and make disciples of all the nations, beginning with our very own community, to the glory of God.
-Our vision is the same as every gospel-believing congregation throughout time and around the world.
+This concise statement expresses the primary goal of Elmira Christian Center in all of our endeavors as a local congregation.
+We exist to glorify God by making disciples of all nations through the gospel of Jesus Christ.
+It is our desire that we grow in passion and commitment as disciples, compelled by the love of our risen Savior, who share the good news of God’s grace beginning with our very own community.

 1. Experiencing Life Together